 We took the escalator up.
 The open galleries overlooking the central atrium were showing a retrospective of the life of the late king of Thailand.
 The country was still in the official mourning period, and the new king had not yet taken office.
 The series of galleries reminds you a little of New York’s Guggenheim Museum, except that you have to take an escalator between floors.
 At one end of each floor, near the escalators was a cluster of shops: art, food and more generalized shopping.
 The fourth floor has a wonderful ice cream studio (to coin a new phrase) which I’ve written about before.
 BACC is a wonderful space, and I would love to go back.

-The plate you see above arrived at the table where The Family and I eagerly waited.
+The plate you see above arrived at the table where The Family and I eagerly waited for the treat.
 The fried smell of tonkatsu wafted off the plate.
 Although I’m a fan of most Japanese food, I don’t usually have tonkatsu.
 The deep-fried pork cutlet served with shredded cabbage is something I can often get in other countries.
 But here, I’d gone into a shop and after some discussion with The Family, chosen this over a steak.

 An in-flight magazine introduced me to the work of chef Prima Chakrabandhu Na Ayudhya.
 I read this with great interest, and then showed it to The Family.
 I noted that she has an outlet in the Bangkok Art and Culture Center (BACC) which was on my list of things to do in our short stay in Bangkok.
 Once there, we took the escalators up to the fourth floor eatery called Icedeas.